Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 Creasing in the Dent

-However, If you crease the can or bottle when you squeeze it, no matter how hard you try to pop the crease out, a ridge will always exist.
-You can continue to fight with the dent and the crease as much as you’d like, it will almost never return to its original shape.
+However, if you crease the can or bottle when you squeeze it, no matter how hard you try to pop the crease out, a ridge will always exist.
+You can continue to fight with the dent and the crease as much as you’d like, but it will almost never return to its original shape.

 The same theory applies to your vehicle.
 Although different materials are often used, and automotive paint has different properties and elasticity, a round dent is easier to pop out, and creasing will make it difficult.